fiomfd/ATCM2025/README.md

 - **Data Analysis**: public data (HK Observatory) and visualization, central limit theorem

+- **Fourier Analysis**: basic theory of Fourier series and its applications (Weyls's equidistribution theorem, continuous but nowhere differentiable functions), Shannon's sampling theorem and aliasing

 - **Linear Algebra**: grayscale and RGB images, grayscale and RGB movies, SVD and low rank approximation, Haar wavelet decomposition

 All examples are available in: